Germany Scholarship Award for the period of April 1st, 2021 to March 31st, 2022!

 You can apply regardless of which semester you are in; the only condition in this respect is that the last semester of your standard study period ends not before the summer semester.

-The scholarship is always awarded for the term of one year and must be renewed every year.
+The scholarship is always awarded for the term of one year and re-announced each year.
+You may easily apply for an extension of the funding through the application form.

 The application deadlines are regularly announced on this Internet page.
-Usually, the application documents can be handed in at the beginning of January.
+Usually, the application documents can be handed in during ten days each January.

 No, the Germany Scholarship is not connected to your income and/or BAföG payments, therefore, will not reduce the BAföG payments.
 If housing subsidy is granted, please contact the relevant office.